biosp4rk/mzmr/readme.txt

 --------
 2. Usage
 --------
 To start, open an unmodified ROM of Metroid Zero Mission.
 ROMs that have been previously randomized cannot be used.
 Once the ROM is open, you can select a variety of randomization settings.
-All of the settings have tooltips, which explain their functions.
+All of the settings have tooltips if you hover over them, which explain their functions.
 You can reuse settings by saving them to a file and loading them later.
 You can also load settings from a string, which can be found after randomization or in a log file.

 You can specify the seed to use for randomization, which must be a number between 0 and 2147483647.
 If left blank, a random seed will be chosen.
 Unless you're using the same seed and settings as someone else, there's no reason to provide a seed.